Come be a part of

 Employment Information

-• Available to work the full season - usually from mid- June to late July in Bristol Bay and late June to early September in Ketchikan.
+• Available to work the full season - usually from mid- June to late July in Naknek in Bristol Bay and late June to early September in Ketchikan.

 • Physically able to stand and work long hours (some jobs may have lifting requirements).